Author: Dr. Jean-Paul Rodrigue

 1. Large Scale Urbanization and the Mega Region

-- Globally, a complex network of gateways is interacting in a system of flows of people, freight, and information composing spheres of production, consumption, and circulation.
+- Globally, a complex network of gateways is interacting in a system of flows of people, freight, and information, composing spheres of production, consumption, and circulation.
 Conventionally, urbanization is considered the outcome of socioeconomic processes occurring nationally, but global economic processes are among the strongest forces shaping contemporary urbanization.
 This has been accompanied by expanded forms of global mobilities, including migration, business travel, and leisure.
 Distribution networks have expanded, namely through the division of production, manufacturing, and consumption.
-This has been accompanied by a growth of the quantity of freight being shipped and more complex supply and distribution chains.
+This has been accompanied by a growth in the quantity of freight being shipped and more complex supply and distribution chains.
 These are derived from strategic considerations where issues such as production and subcontracting planning and the choice of hubs and routes are considered for implementing global supply chains.

 - Locally, the urban structure of most cities has evolved from a nodal single-center structure to a multi-nodal one, with suburbanization being the dominant paradigm.
 Additional demands for space and lower locational costs have been leading forces behind this process.
 This has often resulted in a fragmented system of movements and a complex lattice of interactions within a metropolitan area.
 Many activities related to freight distribution have been impacted by the construction of new transport terminals and distribution centers in response to growing space requirements as well as from the imperatives of fragmented supply chains.
 From their traditional location around central areas with prevalent port and rail linkages, transport terminals, and distribution centers have shifted to peripheral locations where road and airport linkages are more predominant.